lucasjellema/tech-radar-prototype2/development-log.md

           - update existing objects with uploaded ones
           - take the most recently changed object

+- define viewpoint.template.blip.opacity and apply when drawing blips; radarBlips.js - line 429 (currently hard code 0.4)

+## April 16th
+- rating (type) properties can be of type context - they provide (factual) context about the rating such as time, scope, author; they are not part of the rating
+- file manager: when ratings are uploaded and collide with existing ratings with the same ID, then a new rating is created in case the context of the uploaded rating differs from the existing rating (different scope, timestamp or author or other context property )

 ## April 15th
 - write rating type in every rating when downloading
 - restore rating type as object reference after uploading/normalizing
 - set new object's display property from new label entered in new blip wizard
 - show curved sector label after drill down
+- support drillup/rollup by dbl click on sector label in case of drilled down (single)sector

+- use ring level label settings to style ring label
+  - handle upload data:
+  - add new (object type, rating type, template, objects, ratings, viewpoint) - no updating existing
+- generate blips for all ratings for appropriate type that do not currently have blip

 ## April 14th
 - create new radar